spacetimeki/mental-mapping-recon/README.md

 Imagine the network as a city:
 - Networks are streets connecting locations
-- Domains are houses on those streets
+- Domains are houses/addresses on those streets
 - Ports are doors to those houses

 This mental model helps visualize the reconnaissance process while running safe scans.